MultiPoolMiner/MultiPoolMiner/README.md

 ## FEATURE SUMMARY

 The bad news first:

-- **NVIDIA hardware only.
+- **NVIDIA hardware only!
 I don't own AMD hardware myself.
 Sponsors are welcome ;-)

 - **Monitors crypto mining pools and coins in real-time and finds the most profitable for your machine**
 - **Controls any miner that is available via command line**